Multi-Field Effects on Scalar Production in Stars: Scalar production in medium

-We focus on the scalar $\phi$ production, including the processes such as its generation via the mixing with photons in the medium.
+We then turn our attention to the case in which the scalar $\phi$ has the mixing self-energy with other fields.
+Our focus is on the $\phi$ production, including the processes by which it is generated via the mixing with photons in the medium.
 This type of production phenomenon has been explored for various bosons: the dark photon~\cite{An:2013yfc,Redondo:2013lna}, the CP-even scalar~\cite{Hardy:2016kme}, and the axion in the presence of a background magnetic field~\cite{Mikheev:1998bg,Ganguly:2008kh,Caputo:2020quz}.
 These studies have imposed notable constraints on the properties of these bosons.
-If $\phi$ mixes with the longitudinal photon $\gamma_L$ (the plasmon), the resulting sum of all contributions through the mixing leads to the self energy,
+If $\phi$ mixes with the longitudinal photon $\gamma_L^{}$ (the plasmon), the resulting sum of all contributions through the mixing leads to the self-energy

 See Appendix~A for the derivation.
-Here $\Pi_{XY}$ denotes the sum of all one-particle irreducible loop contributions to the $XY$ two-point functions, and $K$ is the (generally off-shell) four-momentum of external particles.
-By taking the imaginary parts of both sides of \eqref{eq:Piphi}, we find the production rate can be rewritten as
+Here $\Pi_{AB}$ denotes the sum of all one-particle irreducible loop contributions to the $AB$ two-point functions, and $K$ is the (generally off-shell) four-momentum of external particles.
+For the imaginary part of self-energy, the previously referenced expression in terms of amplitudes is now applicable to $\text{Im}\,\Pi_{\phi\phi}$.
+A parallel expression also exists for $\text{Im}\,\Pi_{LL}$, with its production term written by

+using the corresponding amplitudes for the plasmon with the momentum $k_L$.
+The absorption term is not explicitly given here, as it is not required for the following analyses.
+The imaginary part of the self-energy of $\phi$ in the presence of mixing \eqref{eq:Piphi} can be found by using the amplitudes introduced above.

+We assume that the fields in the theory couple both to $\phi$ and the photon (if this is not the case, the corresponding charge is formally taken as zero), and that $\phi$ has the mixing self-energy with $\gamma_L$ via these couplings.
+By taking the imaginary part of the right-hand side of \eqref{eq:Piphi} and making a straightforward mathematical modification using the amplitudes, we find that the production part in the presence of mixing can be rewritten as follows: